|Years||1989 World Junior Championships (4- 5th)

 Claire is second from the left in the photo at the top of this page of the silver medal GB women’s lightweight coxless four on the presentation raft at the World Championships in Montreal in 1992, and is from Annamarie Phelps’ personal collection.

 Getting into rowing

-“I had fear whatsoever,” she continues, “Helped by the fact that I loved swimming, but I couldn’t see a thing around these men so I crashed pretty much every outing, I think, and I know we crashed in the first two or three races I, but I persevered.”
-She must have been a quick learner because her dad remembers one outing not much later when she shouted at the bow man, “When I say take one stroke bow, I mean one stroke!”
+“I had fear whatsoever, helped by the fact that I loved swimming,” she continues, “But I couldn’t see a thing around the men so I crashed pretty much every outing, I think, and I know we crashed in the first two or three races, but I persevered.”
+She must have been a quick learner because her dad remembers one outing not much later when she shouted at the bow man, “When I say take one stroke, bow, I mean ONE stroke!”
 “I was nothing if not a bossy child!,” she laughs.

 Junior international career

 Claire went to her first GB junior squad trials in 1988 ‘for experience’ which, she says, “Was a brilliant thing to do because the next year when I had much more chance, I knew what to expect from the trials, which largely meant how to pace myself through the final trials weekend I think.”

 She continues, “By 1989, Andy was totally on the ball with how to get into squad, so we did test ergos every week, and he got us access to the RAF Sealand gym which was fantastic and had much better equipment than we had at the rowing club.
 Helen Mangan joined us then.
 She was an adult, and that was her first year in GB senior squad so we were both going through similar things but with different aims.”